Understanding Load Profiling

 • Load shedding and prioritization strategies

 Power quality directly affects equipment performance, safety, and lifespan.
-Load profiling helps mitigate risks
+Load profiling helps mitigate risks associated with:

 • Voltage sags and surges